python-parsy/parsy/docs/ref/methods_and_combinators.rst

       If ``None`` is present as a key in the dictionary it will be removed before passing to ``fn``.

-      Motiviation:

-      Where the initial parser produces a dictionary of values (or a list of name-value pairs), this can be a more convenient way to combine them than :meth:`~Parser.map`.
+      Motivation:

-      It is similar to :meth:`combine`, but used for with a callable that accepts keyword arguments.
-Compared to using :meth:`combine`, by using keyword arguments instead of positional arguments we can avoid a dependence on the order of components in the string being parsed (and in the argument order of callables being used) and therefore improve flexibility, and readability.
+      For building complex objects, this can be more convenient, flexible and readable than :meth:`map` or :meth:`combine`, because by avoiding positional arguments we can avoid a dependence on the order of components in the string being parsed and in the argument order of callables being used.
+It is especially designed to be used in conjunction with :func:`seq` and :meth:`tag`.

       Example using Python 3.5 and below, using :meth:`tag` to produce a list of name-value pairs: